 - Groups.
 Artin's Algebra; chapters on group theory taught from a linear algebra perspective.

-- Rings and Modules.
+- Rings, modules, and vector spaces.
 Dummit & Foote; chapters in Part II.

 - Basic notions of point-set topology.
 Munkres' Topology, chapters 2-4.